UQComputingSociety/constitution/constitution.md

 8.3 At the Annual General Meeting of the Society, all Officer positions other than President, Secretary, and Treasurer are dissolved, but may be re-created.

-8.4 At any General Meeting of the Society, the Members of the Society may resolve to create zero (0) or more new positions for Officers of the Management Committee.
+8.4 At any Special General Meeting of the Society, the Members of the Society may resolve to create zero (0) or more new positions for Officers of the Management Committee.

-8.5 At any General Meeting of the Society, the Members of the Society may resolve to create zero (0) or more new positions for General Members of the Management Committee.
-Except at the Annual General Meeting, all existing General Members of the Management Committee shall continue to be members of the Management Committee
+8.5 At any Special General Meeting of the Society, the Members of the Society may resolve to create zero (0) or more new positions for General Members of the Management Committee.
+All existing General Members of the Management Committee shall continue to be members of the Management Committee.

+8.6 The creation of new positions for Officers and General Members of the Management Committee for the election at the Annual General Meeting shall take place at the Electoral General Meeting.

-8.6 Voting for each position on the Management Committee will take place in series, with the results for each position announced before voting for the next position.
+8.7 Voting for each position on the Management Committee will take place in series, with the results for each position announced before voting for the next position.
 The order of voting for positions on the Management Committee shall be:
 * the President;
 * the Secretary;
 * the Treasurer;
 * any other Officers of the Management Committee, in the order of creation or re-creation;
 * all General Members of the Management Committee.

-8.7 The election of Officers and General Members of the Management Committee at a General Meeting shall take place in the following manner:
+8.8 The election of Officers and General Members of the Management Committee at a General Meeting shall take place in the following manner:
 * any two (2) members of the Society shall be at liberty to nominate any member of the Society to serve as an Officer or General Member of the Management Committee;
-* the nomination, which shall be in writing, shall be lodged with the Secretary before or at the General Meeting at which the election is to take place;
+* the nomination, which shall be in writing, shall be lodged with the Returning Officer before or at the General Meeting at which the election is to take place;
+* a member may nominate themselves before the General Meeting without a seconder, subject to receiving a seconder at the commencement of the General Meeting;
-* at the commencement of the General Meeting, any nominations from the floor will be accepted;
+* at the commencement of the General Meeting, any nominations with a seconder from the floor will be accepted;
 * if in any election the number of candidates nominated for a position is fewer than or equal to the number of vacancies for that position, those candidates shall be elected unopposed without putting the matter to a vote;
-* balloting lists shall be prepared (if necessary) containing the names of candidates in the order their nomination was received;
+* balloting lists shall be prepared (if necessary) containing space for the voter to write in the names of the candidates in preferential order;
 * all Officers shall be determined by optional preferential voting and all General Members shall be determined collectively by optional preferential proportional representation voting;
 * the vote of every member of the Society shall be of equal weight;
 * all elections must be by secret ballot;
-* the assembly will select an impartial Returning Officer, who shall be responsible for ensuring the orderly running of the election;
 * the Returning Officer may, with the consensus of the assembly, for each position to be elected, appoint Assistant Returning Officers to assist with the orderly running of the election;
-* in the case of a tie, another round voting will immediately occur, with only the tied candidates appearing on the ballot;
+* in the case of a tie, another round voting will immediately occur, with only the tied candidates eligible for election;
-* in the case of a second tie between the same candidates, another round of voting must occur before the close of the General Meeting, with only the tied candidates appearing on the ballot;
+* in the case of a second tie between the same candidates, another round of voting must occur before the close of the General Meeting, with only the tied candidates eligible for election;
 * in the case of a third tie between the same candidates, the winner shall be determined by sortition; and
 * any informality or irregularity with the elections must be brought to the attention of the Clubs and Societies Administration Officer within fourteen (14) days of the election.

-8.8 The election of General Members of the Management Committee without a General Meeting shall take place in the following manner:
+8.10 The election of General Members of the Management Committee without a General Meeting shall take place in the following manner:
 * the Management Committee shall be at liberty to nominate any member of the Society to serve as a General Member of the Management Committee;
 * the Management Committee must give every member of the Society an opportunity to vote secretly and securely;
 * the members of the Society shall have no less than seven (7) days to cast their vote;